Home » London » London Dungeon tickets

 You stroll down the muddy alley past houses with red crosses, rotting bodies, and black rats.

-You learn about the Pest House, symptoms of the Plague, and what it took the Londoners to survive the pandemic.
+You learn about the Pest House, the symptoms of the Plague, and what it took the Londoners to survive the pandemic.

 Escape The Great Fire of London